YMC-GitHub/vue-ssr-dev-with-webpack/README.md

 # install dependencies
 npm install # or yarn install

-# serve in dev mode, with hot reload at localhost:8080
+# serve in dev mode, with hot reload at localhost:xxxx
 npm run dev

 # build for production